Global Privacy Standards

 4.3 Each L&W Entity will also ensure that personnel who have access to or responsibility for handling personal data are provided with appropriate guidance and training.

-5. Conflict with applicable Local Laws
+5. Conflict With Applicable Local Laws

 5.1 Where Local Law requires a higher level of protection for European Personal Data than is set out in these Standards, the provisions of the Local Law will take precedence.

-6. Mutual Assistance and Cooperation with Data Protection Authorities
+6. Mutual Assistance and Cooperation With Data Protection Authorities

 6.1 Each L&W Entity will comply with instructions issued by the DPA in their country or jurisdiction insofar as they relate to these Standards or to the processing of European Personal Data generally, and will take into consideration any advice given by the DPA as to the interpretation of these Standards.